You Belong to Me (The Doobie Brothers song)

 "You Belong to Me" is a song written by American singer-songwriters Carly Simon and Michael McDonald.
 Simon wrote the lyrics, and McDonald composed the music.
 Originally recorded by McDonald's rock group The Doobie Brothers for their seventh studio album, Livin' on the Fault Line (1977), the song was made famous by Simon when she recorded it for her seventh studio album, Boys in the Trees (1978).
-A live version of the song from The Doobie Brothers' 1983 album Farewell Tour would later chart on the Pop Singles chart at No. 79 in August 1983.
+The Doobie Brothers' recording has also been featured in various of the band's compilation albums, including Best of The Doobies Volume II (1981), Listen to the Music: The Very Best of The Doobie Brothers (1993), and Greatest Hits (2001).
+A live version of the song from The Doobie Brothers' 1983 album Farewell Tour would be released as a single and charted on the Pop Singles chart as a minor hit at No. 79 in August 1983.
+The Doobie Brothers later re-recorded the song with Amanda Sudano and Vince Gill on their 2014 album Southbound.
+McDonald also re-recorded the song with Spanish singer Concha Buika as a non-album single in 2022.

 Overview

 Released as the lead single from Simon's seventh studio album, Boys in the Trees (1978), "You Belong to Me" reached the top 10 of the Billboard Pop Singles chart, peaking at No. 6, and remained on the chart for 18 weeks.
 It also peaked at No. 4 on the Billboard Adult Contemporary chart and stayed on the chart for 19 weeks.
 At the 21st Annual Grammy Awards in 1979, the track earned Simon a nomination for Best Female Pop Vocal Performance.
 Cash Box particularly praised the lead and backing vocals and "lilting sax solo."
 Record World said it "blends [Simon's] style with The Doobie Brothers' in a sultry, rather dream-like way, and some appropriate sax work adds to the effect."

 One of Simon's biggest hits, "You Belong to Me”, has been featured on many compilations of her work, including the three-disc box set Clouds in My Coffee (1995), the UK import The Very Best of Carly Simon: Nobody Does It Better (1998), the two-disc retrospective Anthology (2002), and the single-disc Reflections: Carly Simon's Greatest Hits (2004).
 It is also featured in Simon's 1987 HBO concert special Live from Martha's Vineyard and the accompanying Greatest Hits Live (1988).
 The track is also featured in the romantic comedy films Desperately Seeking Susan (1985) and Little Black Book (2004).

 In 2009, Simon re-recorded the song, with guest vocalist John Forté, for her album of acoustic performances of many of her past hits, Never Been Gone.